jhnbrnn/guest-writer/articles/2019-12-23-securing-aws-http-apis-with-jwt-authorizers.markdown

 * Knowledge of Node.js (for creating the Lambda)
 	​
 ## Configure Auth0

 ### Create new Auth0 API

-Head to your Auth0 dashboard and click “APIs” in the left-hand menu.
+Head to your [**Auth0 Dashboard**](https://manage.auth0.com/#/) and click “APIs” in the left-hand menu.
 Click the “Create new API” button and fill out the form with the following values:
 **Name:** AWS JWT Authorizer

 **Identifier:** https://auth0-jwt-authorizer.com

 **Signing Algorithm:** RS256 (default value)

 Click “Create”, and you’ll be taken to the definition page for your new API.

 ![an example of the Auth0 API settings](images/jwt1.png)